konsumer/botmodblock/README.md

 ### minecraft server

-You will need to setup a [scriptcraft](http://scriptcraftjs.org/) server to run server-side code, and although you can run bots on any server running 1.8, it's going to be easier to just setup your own.
+You will need to setup a [scriptcraft](http://scriptcraftjs.org/) server to run server-side mod code, and although you can run bots on any server running 1.8, it's going to be easier to just setup your own.
 [Here](https://github.com/walterhiggins/ScriptCraft/blob/master/README.md) is a great guide for getting started with that.
 Definitely go the canarymod route, as this code has only been tested with that (not bukkit.)
 Use version 1.8 so bots will work.